glyphine/LOBATON-HCI-portfolio/README.md

 <h1 align = "center"> FOR MORE INFORMATION  </h1>

 Please refer to [User Manual](USER_MANUAL.md) for more information about the deliverables and the compilation.
-Thank you
+Thank you!!

 <br>